funbox/vscode-apib-ls/README.md

 After that, change value in the Path field to `apibserver` and value in the Args field to `--stdio`.

-**Important notice**.
-After any change, it is recommended to restart IDE.
+**Important notice.** After any change, it is recommended to restart IDE.

 ## Editing of a multi-file documentation